-Though not located in Tennessee, the Cataloochee area of the Great Smoky Mountains National Park is one of the places that is a must-see if you’re visiting the Great Smoky Mountains.
-Cataloochee is located in the Great Smoky Mountains National Park in North Carolina.
+Though not located in Tennessee, the Cataloochee area of the Great Smoky Mountains National Park is one of the places that is a must-see if you’re visiting the Smoky Mountains.
+Cataloochee is located in the Great Smoky Mountains National Park on the North Carolina side.
 Once a home to an Appalachian community it was also a Cherokee hunting ground.
 Now it’s a recreational and historic are inside the park boundaries.

 The Cataloochee section of the Great Smoky Mountains consists of three narrow valleys that run parallel to each other and are walled in by the high ridges of the Balsam Mountains.
 To the southeast is the Cataloochee Divide and to the northwest is Sterling Ridge.
 Both of these rise above 5,000 feet for long stretches.
 To the southwest is the 6,155 foot Big Cataloochee Mountain along the Balsam crest and it runs perpendicular to Sterling Ridge and Cataloochee Divide.
 There are two lower ridges that run parallel between Sterling and the Divide and split Cataloochee into three valleys.
 Those lower ridges are Noland Mountain and Big Fork Ridge.